Umayyad Caliphate: Religious perspectives

-Sunni
+Sunnis

-Some Muslims criticized the Umayyads for having too many non-Muslim, former Roman administrators in their government.
-As the Muslims took over cities, they left the people's political representatives, the Roman tax collectors, and the administrators in the office.
-The taxes to the central government were calculated and negotiated by the people's political representatives.
-Both the central and local governments were compensated for the services each provided.
-Many Christian cities used some of the taxes to maintain their churches and run their own organizations.
+The Umayyads were criticized for having too many non-Muslim, former Roman administrators in their government.
+As the Muslims took over Byzantine cities, they left the Roman tax collectors and administrators in office.
+The taxes to the central government were calculated by political representatives, and local governments were compensated for their services.
+Many Christian cities used some of the tax revenue to maintain their churches and run their own organizations.
 Later, the Umayyads were criticized by many Muslims for not reducing the taxes of the people who converted to Islam.

-Later, when Umar ibn Abd al-Aziz came to power, he reduced these taxes.
-He is therefore praised as one of the greatest Muslim rulers after the four Rashidun caliphs.
-Imam Abu Muhammad Abdullah ibn Abdul Hakam (who lived in 829 and wrote a biography on Umar Ibn Abd al-Aziz) stated that the reduction in these taxes stimulated the economy and created wealth but it also reduced the government's budget, including eventually the defense budget.

-The only Umayyad ruler who is unanimously praised by Sunni sources for his devout piety and justice is Umar ibn Abd al-Aziz.
-In his efforts to spread Islam, he established liberties for the Mawali by abolishing the jizya tax for converts to Islam.
-Imam Abu Muhammad Abdullah ibn Abdul Hakam stated that Umar ibn Abd al-Aziz also stopped the personal allowance offered to his relatives, stating that he could only give them an allowance if he gave an allowance to everyone else in the empire.
-After Umar ibn Abd al-Aziz was poisoned in 720, successive governments tried to reverse Umar ibn Abd al-Aziz's tax policies, but rebellion resulted.
+The only Umayyad ruler who is unanimously praised by Sunni sources for his devout piety and justice is Caliph Umar II.
+In his efforts to spread Islam, he abolished the jizya tax for non-Arab Muslim converts, although it reduced the government's revenues.
+Umar ibn Abd al-Aziz also stopped the personal allowances provided to his relatives, stating that he could only give them an allowance if he gave an allowance to everyone else in the empire.
+After his death in 720, his policies were largely reversed, resulting in rebellions.

-Shias
+Shi'as

-The negative view of the Umayyads held by Shias is briefly expressed in the Shi'a book "Sulh al-Hasan".
-According to Shia hadiths, which are not considered authentic by Sunnis, Ali described them as the worst Fitna.
-In Shia sources, the Umayyad Caliphate is widely described as "tyrannical, anti-Islamic and godless".
-Shias point out that the founder of the dynasty, Muawiyah, declared himself a caliph in 657 and went to war against Muhammad's son-in-law and cousin, the ruling caliph Ali, clashing at the Battle of Siffin.
-Muawiyah also declared his son, Yazid, as his successor in breach of a treaty with Hassan, Muhammad's grandson.
-Another of Muhammad's grandsons, Husayn ibn Ali, would be killed by Yazid in the Battle of Karbala.
-Further Shia Imams, Ali ibn Husayn Zayn al-Abidin would be killed at the hands of ruling Umayyad caliphs.
+The negative view of the Umayyads is briefly expressed in the Shi'a book "Sulh al-Hasan".
+According to Shia hadiths, Ali described them as the worst Fitna.
+Shia sources widely describe the Umayyad Caliphate as "tyrannical, anti-Islamic and godless", condemning Mu'awiya for clashing with Ali at the Battle of Siffin and for declaring his son Yazid, whose forces would kill Husayn ibn Ali at the Battle of Karbala, as his successor.